sungheeyun/sungheeyun.github.io/_posts/2025-08-01-PDT - convex optimization.markdown

 </div>
 <ul>
 <li>

-can prove ~
+	can prove <a href="#theorem:weak alternatives of two systems"></a>
 using duality of optimization problems

 </li>
 <li>
 	consider primal and dual problems
 	<ul>
 	<li>
 		primal problem

 $$
 \begin{array}{ll}